Moscow trials: Conspiracy and investigation

 In December 1935, the original case surrounding Zinoviev began to widen into what was called the "Trotsky-Zinoviev Center".
-Stalin allegedly received reports that correspondences from Trotsky were found among the possessions of one of those arrested in the widened probe.
-Consequently, Stalin stressed the importance of the investigation and ordered Nikolai Yezhov to take over the case and ascertain if Trotsky was involved.
-The central office of NKVD that was headed by Genrikh Yagoda was shocked when it was known that Yezhov (at that time a mere party functionary) has discovered the conspiracy, due to the fact that they (NKVD) had no relations to the case.
-This would have led to inevitable conclusion about unprofessionalism of the NKVD leaders who completely missed the existence of the conspiratorial Trotskyist center.
+Stalin allegedly received reports that correspondence from Trotsky was found among the possessions of one of those arrested in the widened probe.

+Consequently, Stalin stressed the importance of the investigation and ordered Nikolai Yezhov to take over the case and ascertain whether Trotsky was involved.
+State Security Commissar of the 2nd Class Georgy Molchanov, a chief of the Secret-political department of the NKVD Main Directory of State Security (a predecessor of KGB), played a key role in the investigation.

+The central office of the NKVD that was headed by Genrikh Yagoda was shocked when it was learned that Yezhov (at that time a mere party functionary) had discovered the conspiracy, because the NKVD had no connection to the case.
 In June 1936, Yagoda reiterated his belief to Stalin that there was no link between Trotsky and Zinoviev, but Stalin promptly rebuked him.
+This would have led to the inevitable conclusion about the unprofessionalism of the NKVD leaders who completely missed the existence of the conspiratorial Trotskyist center.
 Bewilderment was strengthened by the fact that both Zinoviev and Kamenev for a long time were under constant operational surveillance and after the murder of Kirov were held in custody.
-A key role in investigating played a chief of the Secret-political department of the NKVD Main Directory of State Security (a predecessor of KGB), State Security Commissar of the 2nd Class Georgy Molchanov.

-The basis of the scenario was laid in confessions, extracted under torture, from three of the arrested.
+The basis of the scenario was laid in confessions, possibly extracted under torture, from three of the arrested.
 One was NKVD agent Valentin Olberg who taught at the Gorky Pedagogic Institute.
 The others were Soviet statesmen and former members of the internal Party opposition, Isaac Rejngold and Richard Pikel.
 Firmly believing in the mythical conspiracy, Rejngold executed the Party task with which he thought himself to be entrusted.
-In content, the testimonies present the standard items of supposed conspiratorial activities: the murder of Kirov; preparations to assassinate the leaders of the Soviet Communist Party; a readiness seizure of power in the USSR in order to "restore capitalism".
+The confessions present the standard items of supposed conspiratorial activities: the murder of Kirov; preparations to assassinate the leaders of the Soviet Communist Party; and the readiness to seize power in the USSR in order to "restore capitalism".